A product

 How I work

-Sprint / Idea to live
+Sprint / Defined idea to live app

-Build / The real product
+Build / Embedded product engineering

 Tell me